Toyota unveils new battery technology, sweeping plans for EV innovation - ExBulletin

 In April, the company sold 8,584 EVs worldwide, including the Lexus brand, accounting for more than 1% of global sales in a single month for the first time.

-Toyota will sell about 10.5 million vehicles in 2022, with a market value of about $254 billion.
-By contrast, Tesla sells eight times less, but is valued at around $791 billion, a premium that reflects investors’ belief in Tesla’s growth potential.
+Toyota will sell about 10.5 million vehicles in 2022 with a market value of about $254 billion.
+By contrast, Tesla sells eight times less, but is valued at around US$791 billion, a premium that reflects investors’ belief in Tesla’s growth potential.

 Toyota has long said it wants to offer consumers options for new energy vehicles such as gasoline-electric hybrids, hydrogen fuel cells and battery electric vehicles as part of the industry’s transition away from gasoline vehicles.